EPCCed/eidf-docs/docs/safe-haven-services/code-management-mirroring-service.md

 ## Request a Repository

-To request the creation of a repository in your organization, contact your RC and let them know the desired name and external mirror repository, if applicable.
-The external repository must be empty, as any existing content will be overwritten by the mirroring process.
+To request the creation of a repository, contact your RC and let them know the desired name.

 Once created, your repository will be visible from your Gitea dashboard or under the "Explore" tab.